NDS for Azure - Installation and Management

 1. The script attempts to open the Azure Cosmos DB in your web browser; if not, open the link manually.

 2. In the Azure Cosmos DB, navigate to Data Explorer > ControlData > Items.
-Click New Item.

 Azure Cosmos DB Data Explorer interface displaying items and settings for database management.

-3. In the right pane, replace the template with the JSON.
+4. In the right pane, replace the template with the JSON.
 Ensure it starts and ends with the brackets { }, as shown in the screenshot below.
 Click Save.

 Azure Cosmos DB Data Explorer showing configuration and item details for a serverless database.

-4. Return to the terminal, enter continue , and press Enter.
+5. Return to the terminal, enter continue , and press Enter.

-1f.
-Generate SAS Tokens & Connection Strings
+Legacy step 1f.
+Generate SAS Tokens and connection strings

 To generate SAS tokens and connection strings, follow these steps: